Your Home is More Likely to Be Burgled Now Than at Any Other Time of the Year

 Q1.
 Can you tell us why winters are considered a prime time for burglaries?

 That’s correct!
-Winters — especially the months between November and February — are recognised as the prime months for residential burglaries.
-In fact, pretty much confirms as much.
+Winters — especially the months between November and February — are recognized as the prime months for residential burglaries.
+In fact, UK Crime Statistics pretty much confirms as much.
 When you think about it, the reason is pretty obvious.
 During Christmas and New Year, for example, homes are generally full of gifts.
 And a lot of homeowners go away during the winters, sometimes for weeks or even months.

 And in most cases, homeowners don’t take a lot of precautions other than a simple deadbolt to keep burglars away.
 Considering all of that, it’s pretty obvious why residential crimes increase during the most festive seasons.
 But the tide is changing — thanks to smart home technology and the power of IoT, people are now empowered to take proactive yet cost-effective measures to actively protect their properties.